Lucretia/orenda/docs/notes/what-i-want.md

 * Saturated types?
 * Tensors?
 * Better array handling than Ada, it's often frustrating to use Ada's arrays.
+* Traits:
+  - Could handle object-orientation without having object-orientation built in.
+  - Can we do dynamic dispatch?
+Probably not.

 ## Syntax I want to see